 For the best accuracy, use the least amount of spring tension needed for the gun to fire well.
 This also lightens trigger pull and reduces wear on trigger group, valve and hammer components.

 The small diameter of this adjuster leaves room for about two full threads of mounting-screw engagement.
-This is more than sufficient due to the high grade of metal they are made of.
+This is more than sufficient due to the high strength of the aluminum and brass alloys used.
 The screws should be snugged down firmly but not heavily torqued.
 A small amount of medium-strength threadlocker can be used on the first few threads of the screws.
 This will keep them from loosening but still be removable.
 We haven't had any issues with damaged threads and we've sold thousands of these adjusters since 2009.
 This info is included only as a precaution for those who tend to over-tighten things to an extreme.